Li-Heng-LH/intermediate-mvn/README.md

 ##### Plugins #####
 * Recommend to always run `clean` plugin before default/build lifecycle.
 To make sure all old stuff is cleaned up and will not affect the new builds.
+* The binding between goal and phase is known as an execution, which are usually given a meaningful identifier.
+* `<id></id>` exists only for you to be able to distinguish between other executions.
+* If the plugin isn't bound to a specific phase (process-resources, package, install, etc) your execution will not performed.
+The plugin's documentation should tell if this is the case.
+* Goals are either triggered:
+  * Automatically (implicitly by their default phase or explicitly defined in pom)
+  * By command line execution: `mvn <plugin name>:<goal>`
+  * this is the answer for this [StackOverflow question](https://stackoverflow.com/questions/33278562/maven-plugin-execution-id).
+* Plugins are executed in [order](https://stackoverflow.com/questions/8243912/changing-the-order-of-maven-plugin-execution).
+&nbsp;

+##### ?
+Where are plugins stored? #####
+* In local repository as well.
+* Just that it is not there in the 'External Libraries'.
+&nbsp;

+##### ?
+Where are plugins inherited from? #####
+* In [Super POM](http://maven.apache.org/components/ref/3-LATEST/maven-model-builder/super-pom.html#) there are no default plugins defined.
+* Why in a sample [effective pom](https://www.tutorialspoint.com/maven/maven_pom.htm) we can see all default plugins?
+* They are built in maven: [A Build Phase is Made Up of Plugin Goals](https://maven.apache.org/guides/introduction/introduction-to-the-lifecycle.html#Lifecycle_Reference)
 &nbsp;

 ##### How to override Parent in Children? #####
 * Parent: No `<dependencyManagement>` and no properties: Need to state specific dependency fully.